euberdeveloper/dree/README.md

 * __size__: The size of the node, returned as a string rounded to two decimals and appropriate unit.
 * __hash__: The hash of the node.
 * __extension__: The extension (without dot) of the node.
 Returned only if the node is a file.
+* __isEmpty__: A boolean with true value if the node is a directory containig no files and no directories.
 * __stat__: The `fs.lstat` or `fs.fstat` of the node.
 * __children__: An array of object structured like this one, containing all the children of the node.

-This is also the structure of the callbacks first parameter.
+This is also the structure of the callbacks' first parameter.

 ### parse